plusjade/plusjade.ruhoh.com/_pages/index.md

 Instead of having to build a native app for every device's Operating System, we can now build an app that works _inside_ of the Web Browser.
 This shifts the client from the Operating System to the
 Web Browser.

-All web browsers (ideally) provide a standardized programming interface framework for running applications regardless of the Operating System they are installed on.
+All web browsers (ideally) provide a standardized programming environment for running applications regardless of the Operating System they are installed on.

 In other words, if an application is programmed to run in the web browser, it will work _anywhere_ a web browser is installed: